rkprojects/cloud-iot-ota-with-nrf52/README.md

 * nRF52840 UARTE EasyDMA does not have any realtime way of indicating how much data has been transferred for circular mode use case.
 Currently circular data transfer progress is implemented with interrupts, but it is inefficient.
 A more efficient implementation with Programmable peripheral interconnect (PPI) + Timer/Counter is pending.
 * For Cloud Target **CLOUD_TARGET_GCP_MBEDTLS_GPRS_SSL**, SIM7600E SSL AT Commands fails in TLS handshake stage for ECC keys when server authentication is enabled.
 * For any **xxx_GPRS_SSL** cloud targets once a SSL socket is opened or closed, SIM7600E fails to download file over HTTPS connection.
 Use HTTP URL or **xxx_MBEDTLS_GPRS_TCP** cloud targets for HTTPS URLs.
-* Reading entire large file in small chunks from SIM7600E fails sometimes.
+* Repeatedly reading large file in small chunks from SIM7600E fails sometimes.
 But the bootloader is robust enough to resume update process from last failure point across resets.

 # License